-Many people get confused when it comes to traveling from UK to the Schengen territory, since the Schengen policies require from nationals of many countries to obtain a visa prior to their trip.
-If you are a UK passport holder or a UK resident wishing to enter the Schengen territory, the following article will clearly explain to you whether you need to apply for a visa to Schengen from UK.
+Many people get confused when it comes to traveling from the United Kingdom to the Schengen territory since the Schengen policies require from nationals of many countries to obtain a visa prior to their trip.

 Due to the United Kingdom being part of the European Union until March 2019, its citizens have so far been permitted to enter the Schengen Zone without a visa.
 However, not every person residing in the UK has the right to travel to Schengen states without having a visa sticker in their passport.